(3 May 2026)

 sudo reboot

-If your computer contains two graphics cards (for example, a weak GPU that comes with an Intel microprocessor and a powerful Nvidia GPU that you added to the motherboard), then it's a good idea to uninstall the mesa driver (if you have it) and install an appropriate NVidia driver (if you don't have it).
+If your computer contains two graphics cards (for example, a weak GPU that comes with an Intel microprocessor and a powerful Nvidia GPU that you added to the motherboard), then it's a good idea to install an appropriate driver for the powerful added GPU (if you don't have it).
 In most cases, Arch Linux will install a video driver only for the powerful added GPU, and you don’t have to worry about the two drivers.

 For more details: